wp-plugins/updraftplus/readme.txt

 <strong>Tens of thousands of users:</strong> widely tested and reliable (over 700,000 downloads).
 Ranks in the top 100 most used of all WordPress plugins on rankwp.com.
 Millions of backups completed!

-* Supports WordPress backups to Amazon S3 (or compatible), Dropbox, Rackspace Cloud Files, Google Drive, Google Cloud Storage, DreamHost DreamObjects, FTP and email.
+* Supports WordPress backups to Amazon S3 (or compatible), Dropbox, Rackspace Cloud Files, Google Drive, Google Cloud Storage, DreamHost DreamObjects, FTP, OpenStack (Swift) and email.
 Also (via an add-on) FTP over SSL, SFTP, SCP and WebDAV (and compatible services, e.g. Yandex).
 (Note: Microsoft forbid OneDrive/SkyDrive to be used by backup software).
 Some examples of S3-compatible providers: Cloudian, Connectria, Constant, Eucalyptus, Nifty, Nimbula, Cloudn.
 * Quick restore (both file and database backups)
 * Backup automatically on a repeating schedule
 * Site duplicator/migrator: can copy sites, and (with add-on) move them to new locations